misfir3/misfir3-org/site/content/about.md

 1. Not bring that legacy stuff over.
 It's already on the internet forever
 2. I don't want to be so singly-focused anymore.

 I just want to write in the hopes of helping out in some way.
-Whether that's expressign thoughts/opinions that somehow help someone or even help me to sort things out.
-We'll see how regularly I do this, but it's fun now to set something up (Hugo, Actions, GitHub pages).
+Whether that's expressing thoughts/opinions that somehow help someone or even help me to sort things out.
+We'll see how regularly I do this, but it's fun now to set something different up again (Hugo, Actions, GitHub pages).
+We'll see how long it goes after the new-and-shiny wears off.

 ## Topics?